-Spring is the season where many children with Asthma will suffer a flare of symptoms.
-Spring pollen, dust mites, animal dander and viral upper respiratory infections (colds) all contribute to “trigger” and inflame asthma symptoms.
+Back to school time is a season where many children with Asthma will suffer a flare of symptoms.
+Pollen, dust mites, animal dander and viral upper respiratory infections (colds) all contribute to “trigger” and inflame asthma symptoms.

 Cough( especially at night or with exercise)